 This is a rooted, yet soft bright blonde on a short bob haircut.
 Even on a pixie cut dyed with this color, the result will still look awesome!
 Fall in love with the pale and buttery tones paired with a supernatural placement.

 This look is great for any blonde that wants to be very bright with a more natural and lower maintenance feel.
 It’s great for all those naturally “dirty blonde” clients who no longer want to be a slave to foils.

 This is a beautiful buttery blonde hair color.
-“I love that it has multiple tones of blonde,” says hairstylist Jess Martanis of Milford, CT.
+It has multiple tones of blonde.

-This natural looking blonde balayage with a little dimension was created by designer stylist Kim Reeder of Auburn, AL. “My favorite thing about this look would be that it’s such a low-maintenance hairstyle, yet it always looks new and fresh,” notes Reeder.
+Go for a natural-looking blonde balayage with a little dimension.
+The best thing about this look is it’s such a low-maintenance hairstyle, yet it always looks new and fresh.

-Reeder recommends this look for the woman who likes low-maintenance opposed to coming in every six to eight weeks for a highlight root touch-up.
-“I also recommend it for women who want that natural but sun-kissed look!
-Those with more of a tan complexion tend to pull off a warm balayage best, and those with a fair complexion tend to make a cool blonde balayage look great,” she adds.
+This look is for the woman who likes low-maintenance as opposed to coming in every six to eight weeks for a highlight root touch-up.
+Also, it’s recommended for women who want that natural but sun-kissed look!
+Those with more of a tan complexion tend to pull off a warm balayage best, and those with a fair complexion tend to make a cool blonde balayage look great.